kristjank/ark-presentation-ots-2018/PITCHME.md

   - 78%  of enterprises run on open source
   - 65% companies are contributing to open source projects
   - 73% agree that git is the overwhelming choice for versioning
-  - 90% Open source is the engine of innovation
+  - 90% agree that OSS is the engine of innovation

 +++
 ### Open Source Software(OSS): Challenges